santh0sh/AdvContainerization/Day1/README.md

 - in our lab setup, the master nodes are configured to accept user applications in addition to worker nodes
 </pre>

+Below are the control plane components that runs in every master node
 <pre>
 - API Server
 - etcd key-value database